Copyright © 2023 LOCALIIZ | All rights reserved

-Header images courtesy of Maksym Fesenko (via Shutterstock) and St Regis
+Header images courtesy of Maksym Fesenko (via Shutterstock) and The St Regis Hong Kong

 Bloody Marys are very much the Marmite of the cocktail world—you either get those who absolutely love it, or you get people who gag at the thought of drinking a spiked, savoury tomato juice.
 Thankfully, we fall firmly into the first category, and no amount of nay-saying will change our love for this punchy, boozy drink, so here are some places where you can get the best Bloody Marys in Hong Kong—if you are nursing a hangover, read on!

-We don’t claim to be able to argue the contentious origins of this drink, but one legend has it that the Bloody Mary was created by head bartender Fernand Petiot at the St. Regis New York back in 1934.
-It should therefore be a given that the St. Regis Hong Kong is your first port of call when searching for this tipple, available here as a recreation of the King Cole Bar original in the Red Snapper ($148).
-However, our choice would be their innovative local twist on the classic—the Canto Mary ($148) interestingly contains a five-spice mix, chan pei (橙皮; dried tangerine peel), as well as soy sauce!
+We don’t claim to be able to argue the contentious origins of this drink, but one legend has it that the Bloody Mary was created by head bartender Fernand Petiot at the St Regis New York back in 1934.
+It should therefore be a given that the St Regis Hong Kong is your first port of call when searching for this tipple, available here as a recreation of the King Cole Bar original in the Red Snapper ($148).
+However, our choice would be their innovative local twist on the classic—the Canto Mary ($148) interestingly contains a five-spice mix, dried tangerine peel (橙皮; caang2 pei4), and soy sauce!

-Soho’s worst-kept speakeasy has recently rehauled their menu, but we’re super glad to see that they’ve retained a favourite crowd-pleaser from the old drinks list.
+Soho’s worst-kept speakeasy has rehauled its menu, but we’re super glad to see that it has retained a favourite crowd-pleaser from the old drinks list.
 A Moveable Feast ($120) remains one of the most interesting Bloody Marys we’ve ever had because it’s clear.
-That’s right, a mix of colourless spiced cherry tomato water, coconut, basil-tomato seeds, and oyster leaf garnish goes into the creation of this fascinating and delicious tipple.
+That’s right—a mix of colourless spiced cherry tomato water, coconut, basil-tomato seeds, and oyster leaf garnish goes into the creation of this fascinating and delicious tipple.
 We knew there was a reason we keep getting drawn back to The Old Man time and again.